ComMarker Omni X Review: Is the Step Up From the Omni 1 Worth It?

 Where the Omni X Clearly Wins

 Class 1 enclosed operation.
-For shared spaces, retail environments, employee workshops, and anywhere customers or colleagues are present during operation, the Omni X's enclosure is not optional — it's necessary for safe, compliant use.
-The Omni 1 cannot meet this requirement regardless of accessories.
+Necessary for shared spaces, retail environments, and anywhere customers or colleagues are present during operation.

 Where the Omni 1 Is Still the Better Buy

-For surface engraving only.
-If your product range is covered by standard surface engraving — no need for 3D internal crystal work — the Omni 1's embedded glass capability using the 70mm lens is already impressive and commercially useful.
-The Omni X's Z-axis 3D function isn't adding value you need.
+For surface engraving only — the Omni 1's embedded glass capability with the 70mm lens is already impressive and commercially useful.
+The Omni X's Z-axis adds value only if you need the full 3D sculptural capability.

-When a 10W UV laser is the priority.
-The Omni 1 offers a 10W liquid-cooled version for heavier cutting and deeper engraving applications.
+When a 10W UV laser is the priority — the Omni 1 offers a 10W liquid-cooled version for heavier cutting.
 The Omni X is 5W only.
-If cutting thick acrylic or basswood at volume is your primary use case, the Omni 1 10W has more raw power for that specific application.

 Who Should Buy the ComMarker Omni X?